Dlut-lab-zmn/SRS-ME/README.md

 </div>

 Issues:
-* affect the overall model performance when erasing concepts;
-* overlook the challenges associated with iterative concept erasure and subsequent restoration.

 * Concept restoration: The agreement breakdown between concept owners and DM owners may be temporary, and DM owners need to recover these forgotten concepts after regaining their copyrights.
 * Multi-concept erasure: Current erasure procedures are confined to single-concept elimination and pose challenges when extending them to multi-concept erasure.
 Multi-concept erasure can take two forms: simultaneous erasure of multiple concepts and iterative concept erasure .
 The former encounters memory overload, while both forms involve interactions between fine-tuned weights for erasing various concepts.
 * Model performance preservation: Prior efforts focus on concept erasure, leading to a considerable performance degradation in the overall generative capability of DMs.
 Particularly, they may destroy model watermarks, i.e., watermarks triggered by pre-defined prompts for text-guided DMs.